+\Cref{eq:flow-from-score} makes the relationship between flows and learned score functions clear, the resulting ODE exactly matching with the probability flow ODE seen in diffusion models.
+To avoid the singularity in \cref{eq:flow-from-score} as \(t \to 0\), we can begin at \(0 < t \ll 1\) where \(p_t\) approximates a Gaussian.

+We note that by rearranging \cref{eq:flow-from-score}, \(u_t^\theta\) can be used in the above to define an approximation to the score function at each timestep, \(s_t^\theta\).
+This can additionally be used for Langevin steps at any fixed \(t\) (predictor-corrector; \citealp{Song}), giving \emph{stochastic sampling} of the diffusion model; combining a Langevin step with every step of the ODE gives the ``reverse'' stochastic differential equation formulation used by many diffusion models.
+Although in principle we could sample directly from the score at the final time step (\emph{i.e.} Langevin sampling on \(p_1\)), this is in practice infeasible, as it is almost impossible to initialise the sampling process in the support of the model (\emph{i.e.} where it has seen training examples), which would lead to poor samples.
+This is exactly the problem that diffusion solves, starting at \(p_0\) or \(p_t\) with \(0 < t \ll 1\) the support of the model is close to Gaussian for which it is trivial to draw initialisations.

-\section{Relationship of flow matching to diffusion.}
+\subsection{Relationship of flow matching to diffusion.}

 Diffusion uses a noising process from data constructed from an stochastic differential equation (SDE) with affine drift coefficients and Brownian motion.
-Various differing motivations lead to objectives like the denosing score matching loss \(\mathcal{L}_{\text{SM}}\).
-This happens because we choose an SDE which leads to Gaussian paths \(p_{t|1}\), and thus diffusion can be seen as a special case of conditional flow matching, with different exact SDE formulations leading to different schedulers.\footnote{But these may not have such nice properties as the OT path, for example leading to constant velocity flow.} In addition, we note that in the diffusion literature, the parameterisation of time is usually instead defined from data at \(0\) to noise as \(t \to \infty\).
+Various motivations lead to objectives like the denoising score matching loss \(\mathcal{L}_{\text{SM}}\).
+This happens because we choose an SDE which leads to Gaussian paths \(p_{t|1}\), and thus diffusion can be seen as a special case of conditional flow matching, with different exact SDE formulations leading to different schedulers.
+The OT flow is particularly straightforward to learn as it leads to constant velocity flow.
+In addition, we note that in the diffusion literature, the parametrisation of time is usually instead defined from data at \(0\) to noise as \(t \to \infty\).

 To be specific, diffusion models choose an SDE with affine drift coefficients, and Brownian motion \(\vec{W}_r\),